 \( \eqalign{ m^{1+k \cdot \phi(n)} \: mod \: p &= m \: mod \: p &&(\phi(n) = (p-1) \cdot (q-1) \\ m^{1+k \cdot (p-1) \cdot (q-1)} \: mod \: p &= m \: mod \: p &&(\phi(p) = (p-1) \\ m^{1+k \cdot \phi(p) \cdot (q-1)} \: mod \: p &= m \: mod \: p &&(\mbox{exponent rule}) \\ m^{1} \cdot m^{k \cdot \phi(p) \cdot (q-1)} \: mod \: p &= m \: mod \: p \\ m^{1} \cdot m^{\phi(p) \cdot k \cdot (q-1)} \: mod \: p &= m \: mod \: p &&(\mbox{exponent rule}) \\ m^{1} \cdot (m^{\phi(p)})^{k \cdot (q-1)} \: mod \: p &= m \: mod \: p &&(\mbox{Euler's Theorem}) \\ m^{1} \cdot 1^{k \cdot (q-1)} \: mod \: p &= m \: mod \: p \\ m \: mod \: p &= m \: mod \: p \\ } \)

-This CPA-secure version is of course not very efficient because we can only encrypt one bit.
-However in practice is RSA often used to encrypt keys for symmetric cryptosystem such as DES and AES where the key is usually much shorter than \( n \).
-We can then locate the key in the least significant end of the message that we want to send encrypted, but as described are the keys much shorter so we pad with random bits until we get the right length.
-In the above CPA-secure version was the key only one bit, however it has been proven that it's still secure with keys of size up to \( \log_2(n) \)-bit.
+This CPA-secure version is, of course, not very efficient because it allows us to encrypt only one bit at a time.
+However, in practice, RSA is often used to encrypt keys for symmetric cryptosystems such as DES and AES, where the key is usually much shorter than \( n \).
+We can then place the key in the least significant end of the message to be encrypted, but since the keys are much shorter, we pad with random bits until we reach the required length.
+In the above CPA-secure version, the key was only one bit; however, it has been proven that it remains secure with keys of size up to \( \log_2(n) \) bits.

 RSA is also a partially homomorphic cryptosystem because: